 Now a violin repeats a slightly dissonant phrase, and it is joined by the ensemble.
 This is a most abstract section which lasts for some time.
 It slowly subsides into a cello moment and the violins become progressively quieter.
 A solo viola background brings forth a flurry of animated violins.
 A strummed cello leads to an intense bowed solo cello passage.
 The ensemble now produces a gentle, almost modal mood; there is no harmony to be found here.
 Nearing the end, strings begin to quiver excitedly in the background and a violin motif builds in intensity, only to fade to a conclusion.

-I discussed Alwyn’s Second String Quartet, Spring Waters, in May 2016 and found it to be a charming work.
-I also commented about ‘quietly mild atonality and dissonance’.
+I discussed Alwyn’s Second String Quartet, Spring Waters, in May 2016 and found it to be a charming work and commented about ‘quietly mild atonality and dissonance’.
 These later quartets definitely show his development in these approaches.

-The review CD, titled String Quartets 10-13, performed by the Tippett Quartet is available on Amazon US and UK, and the disc is on Spotify.
-There are many quartets on YouTube.
+The review CD, titled String Quartets 10-13, performed by the Tippett Quartet on Somm Recordings, is available on Amazon US and UK, and the disc is on Spotify.
+There are also many quartets on YouTube.
+As previously mentioned, earsense gives him a good coverage.

 Listenability: Fine Contemporary British works.